flashbots/flashbots-docs/docs/flashbots-protect/rpc/bundle-cache.md

 }
 ```

+Note: The transaction sent last is the first in the `rawTxs` array.

 ## Send Bundle

 Once all the transactions you want to include in your bundle are added to the queue, send the signed transactions to the flashbots relay.